Scalped (comics): Collected editions

 Scalped has been collected into the following trade paperbacks:

-Scalped has also been released in deluxe editions.
+Scalped has also been released in deluxe editions:

 Adaptation

-Warner Horizon and DC Entertainment are developing for WGN America a live action Scalped TV pilot with Doug Jung writing and executive producing the series.
+Warner Horizon and DC Entertainment were developing for WGN America a live action Scalped TV pilot with Doug Jung writing and executive producing the series.
+Although the pilot was filmed in New Mexico in early April 2017, WGN decided to pass on the series in November after they saw the pilot episode.